 Since Heart of Thrones came out, Rangers also can be one of the most powerful supportive characters, with their Druid Elite Specialization that lets them use staves and transform into a Celestial Avatar.
-Combined with the core spec Nature Magic it allows for tons of healing, defensive utility and boons.
+Combined with the core spec Nature Magic it allows for tons of healing, defensive utility, and boons.

-The other, more damage focused build often use Beastmastery and the power of different pets and pet-swapping.
+The other, more damage focused build often uses Beastmastery and the power of different pets and pet-swapping.
 Depending on the situation you might want to use more damage focused pet or one that provides more crowd control.
 The ranged damage dealers will also specialize in Marksmanship, while the optimal melee DPS build will use the Soulbeast Elite Specialization and fight with a dagger, greatsword, sword or an axe.

 Thief is a successor to the Assassin class that was introduced in Guild Wars: Factions.
-Most of the core builds use daggers, since they have a lot of synergy with the rest of their kit, but the Elite Specializations allow for fighting with staves (Daredevil) and Rifle (Deadeye).
+Most of the core builds use daggers since they have a lot of synergy with the rest of their kit, but the Elite Specializations allow for fighting with staves (Daredevil) and Rifle (Deadeye).
 The first one lets you attack multiple foes at once, while the last one is great for builds designed to efficiently deal damage to a single enemy.

 As far as role-playing goes this class is mostly a DPS and even the more supportive builds mostly focus on increasing the team’s damage, while still providing a significant amount of sheer DPS.
 Thieves have access to some of the most basic, simple efficient damage dealing builds.
 They can do a lot with basic attacks, making their rotations easier.
-Thieves can also use utilize their unique resource - initiative to burst foes with powerful combos.
+Thieves can also use to utilize their unique resource - an initiative to burst foes with powerful combos.

-As far as the specs go, most of the build use Deadly Arts and Critical Strikes just for the damage that they provide.
+As far as the specs go, most of the build uses Deadly Arts and Critical Strikes just for the damage that they provide.
 Shadow Arts can help with utilizing stealth.
 Acrobatics give you some useful mobility and dodging, while Trickery can be helpful when stealing items.

 Warrior is the only soldier profession that comes straight from the first game.
 They still have the adrenaline mechanic, which makes it so they have to stay in combat for a moment to get access to some of their abilities.
-In addition, this class has the highest health pool of any playable characters what makes them very hard to kill.
+In addition, this class has the highest health pool of any playable characters which makes them very hard to kill.

 Warriors are mostly frontliners that can either deal damage, tank or buff their allies.
 They can efficiently use many different types of weapons (including even longbows) and as DPS they can profit a lot from efficient weapon-swapping.